Transjakarta: Stations

-TransJakarta shelters are distinguished from typical bus stops as they are often located in the middle of the road and require passengers to access them via elevated bridges.
-Some of the stops are equipped with escalators or lifts, and are designed to be seamlessly integrated into nearby buildings.
-For instance, the Tosari ICBC stop used to be directly connected to the UOB Plaza, but has since been replaced with a road crossing.
-Similarly, the Blok M stop provides stair access to the nearby Blok M Mall.
+Transjakarta BRT stations (or BRT shelter) are distinguished from typical bus stops as they are often located in the middle of the road and require passengers to access them via elevated bridges, although some stations lack this and are only accessed by pelican road crossing.
+Some of the stations are equipped with escalators or lifts, and are designed to be seamlessly integrated into nearby buildings or integrated train stations.
+For instance, the old building of Tosari station used to be directly connected to the UOB Plaza, but has since been replaced with a pelican crossing since 2018.
+Accessing the station requires passengers to tap an electronic payment card (known as tap in), which they have to do again to exit the arrival shelter (known as tap out).